yonkov/simple-text-to-speech/readme.txt

 == Description ==

-Simple Text to Speech is a WordPress plugin that allows you to convert WordPress posts and pages to audio.
-It uses [Google Cloud Text-to-Speech API]((https://console.cloud.google.com/marketplace/product/google/texttospeech.googleapis.com)) with WaveNet realistic AI voices.
+Simple Text to Speech is a small and easy to use but powerful WordPress plugin that uses AI to convert WordPress posts and pages to audio.
-The plugin supports more than 50 languages and seamlessly integrates with the WordPress Block Editor but it also works in the good old Classic editor.
+The plugin supports more than 50 languages and seamlessly integrates with the WordPress Block Editor but it also supports the good old Classic editor.

 When the audio has been generated for a post (from the page editor sidebar), an audio player will be displayed automatically at the top of your post, which visitors can listen to.
+You can also upload your own audio files from external sources, allowing you to use human voices too.
+The audio files will appear on top of your posts and pages, improving accessibility and user engagement.

 = Features =